Morning, Tuesday, 10th December 2024

 This conference will discuss the future for legal technology and innovation in legal services in the UK and the use of artificial intelligence moving forward.

-Delegates will examine key regulatory and ethical issues, against the backdrop of implementation of the EU AI Act and the new Government’s plans for regulation affecting companies developing powerful AI models overseen by a new Regulatory Innovation Office.
+Delegates will examine key regulatory and ethical issues, against the backdrop of implementation of the EU AI Act and the new Government’s plans for regulation affecting companies developing powerful AI models, to be overseen by the new Regulatory Innovation Office, as well as recommendations for raising AI uptake across sectors in DSIT’s upcoming AI Opportunities Action Plan.
+Delegates will also consider the impact of the Data (Use and Access) Bill currently progressing through Parliament, with proposals to introduce changes to data protection law, particularly on the use of AI-generated decision-making.

-With the EU AI Act now in force, delegates will explore implications of its tiered obligations for the UK legal tech industry and how legal services in the UK might be affected, including the shape of future alignment with EU and wider international policy.
+With the EU AI Act now in force, delegates will explore implications of its tiered obligations for the UK lawtech industry and how legal services in the UK might be affected, including the shape of future alignment with EU and wider international policy.

-Key considerations for regulators and development of the legal technology market will also be examined.
-Discussion will draw on the Legal Services Board’s update on its approach to regulating the use of AI, including proposals for the role of tech in improving access to legal service alongside protection of vulnerable groups, and creating a more open market for innovators and tech providers.
-We also expect discussion on the role of the proposed Regulatory Innovation Office.
+Key considerations for regulators and development of the lawtech market will also be examined.
+Discussion will draw on the Legal Services Board’s update on its approach to regulating the use of AI, including proposals for the role of tech in improving access to legal services alongside protection of vulnerable groups, and creating a more open market for innovators and tech providers.
+We also expect discussion on the role of the newly-launched Regulatory Innovation Office.

-We are pleased to include a keynote contribution from the LSB’s Director of Regulation and Policy, Richard Orpin, as well as from Harry Borovick, General Counsel, Luminance; and Author, AI and the Law: A Practical Guide to Using Artificial Intelligence Safely.
-Further senior participants are being approached.
+We are pleased to include a keynote contribution from the LSB’s Director of Regulation and Policy, Richard Orpin; as well as from Christina Blacklaws, Chair, LawtechUK; Harry Borovick, General Counsel, Luminance; and Author, AI and the Law: A Practical Guide to Using Artificial Intelligence Safely; Aileen Armstrong, Executive Director, Strategy, Innovation and External Affairs, SRA; Jenifer Swallow, Strategic Advisor and Director, Jenifer Swallow International; and former CEO, LawtechUK; Gregoire Miot, President, European Legal Technology Association; and Ian Jeffery, CEO, The Law Society.